 Thanks to Bartosz and Uwe Hermann, libsigrok now supports the BayLibre ACME device.
 The ACME (Another Cute Measurement Equipment) is a BeagleBone Black Cape with an I²C-attached Texas Instruments INA226 current/power monitor and an I²C-attached TI TMP435 temperature sensor.
 The sensors are supported in mainline Linux.
 The drivers expose a standard interface via the Linux […]

-BayLibre is working in collaboration with LeafLabs, Linaro and Google.
+BayLibre is working on the project ARA, in collaboration with LeafLabs, Linaro and Google.
 The goal is to deliver a customizable and modular lego-like smartphone.
 The BayLibre expertise in embedded software, Linux kernel drivers and power management is a key contribution to the project.
-Project Ara is a development effort to create a modular hardware ecosystem.
-Put another way, […]
+Project Ara is a development effort to create a modular hardware […]

 Phone: +33 4 93 73 34 82